 Once you notice the blue lights and blaring siren, you must pull over to a safe location.
 Remember to use your turn signal to show where you are heading and slow down as you pull over.
 As a tip, you must try to pull over as far to the right as possible.
 This way, the traffic enforcer won’t have to worry about causing traffic in the right lane.

 When you are stopped by a traffic enforcer, it is crucial to keep calm.
-Although this is easier said than done, but you need to keep in mind that the more relax you seem, the more the officer won’t suspect that anything is amiss.
+Although this is easier said than done, but you need to keep in mind that the more relaxed you seem, the more the officer won’t suspect that anything is amiss.
 In addition, you will be able to think more clearly when you are not in a panic.
-This will put you in an advantage since you will be able to remember what you need to do.
+This will put you in advantage since you will be able to remember what you need to do.